Finder

 Method 2 - Third Party Applications

 There are many applications available that allow you to force the trash to empty.
 One that is completely dedicated to it is Super Empty Trash, a free application with the sole purpose of helping you empty your trash.
-There are a few alternatives that perform many other tasks as well, such as Mac Helpmate (free) and OnyX (also free).
+There are a few alternatives that perform many other tasks as well, such as OnyX (free).

 Method 3 - Using the Terminal